nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 `list`

 ### Deleting an expense entry: `delete`
-Delete expense entry with index X in the expense list
+Delete expense entry with index X in the expense list.

-Format: `delete X`
+Format: `delete INDEX`

-* X is entry number X in the expense list displayed with `list' command, following base-1 indexing.
+* INDEX is entry number INDEX in the expense list displayed with `list' command, following base-1 indexing.
 * Will display `Invalid expense index.
-Please try again.` if index X is greater than number of items in the list.
+Please try again.` if INDEX is greater than number of items in the list.

 Example of usage:

 `delete 1`

 `delete 7`

+### Exiting the program: `exit`
+Exits the programn without saving expense list.

+Format: `exit`

+Example of usage:

+`exit`

 ## FAQ